Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Introduction

 When confronted by such ignorance about a person's response to treatment, recommending treatments based on a model's point estimate of the CATE can be dangerous - doubly so in high-stakes domains such as health care.
-Instead, it may be preferable to \textit{defer} the recommendation when the CATE estimate is uncertain: this might entail consultation with a domain expert, using a safe default treatment, collecting additional data on subjects similar to the one in question, or redesigning the study to incorporate additional confounding covariates.
+Instead, it may be preferable to \textit{defer} the recommendation when the CATE estimate is uncertain: this might entail consulting with a domain expert, using a safe default treatment, collecting additional data on subjects similar to the one in question, or broadening the context of the study by incorporating additional confounding covariates.

 In this paper, we provide a measure of ignorance that unifies all three of the above sources (similarity, overlap, and context), which is expressed as an interval of possible CATE values for each individual.
 The width of the interval increases as the assumptions underlying each source are challenged more severely.
 When CATE estimates are used to recommend treatment (e.g. ``treat if and only if CATE is positive''), we envision the ignorance interval as being used to \emph{defer} the decision: it might be better not to give a recommendation at all rather than give a highly uncertain one.